 We want to achieve: Access to a variety of services for all (cont.).
-To achieve this we will: Deliver Ageing Well initiatives that support older adults to live longer in their own homes and reduce social isolation.
-Action Result Business unit Completion In line with WHO guidelines, work in partnership with older people to develop and deliver the first year of action of the Ageing Well Strategy 2019-2024.
+To achieve this we will: Deliver Ageing Well initiatives that support older adults to live longer in their own homes at reduce social isolation. homes and Action Result Business unit Completion In line with WHO guidelines, work in partnership with older people to develop and deliver the first year of action of the Ageing Well Strategy 2019-2024.
 The Ageing Well Strategy and action plan was adopted by Council in July 2020 and the implementation of the 2021-22 action plan has commenced.
 An increased focus on reducing social isolation in older adults will be key to COVID-19 recovery.
 This work will be implemented in partnership with both internal and external groups with key actions to be achieved well into 2021.
 Community Strengthening Completed We want to achieve: Access to support services and programs for young people.
-To achieve this we will: Ensure Council either provides or advocates for others to pro leisure opportunities for young people. vide employment, re ecreation and Action Result Business unit Completion Evaluate local data and evidence in consultation Council's Youth team continues to work with internal and Community and Completed
+To achieve this we will: Ensure Council either provides or advocates for others to proleisure opportunities for young people. vide employment, re ecreation and Action Result Business unit Completion Evaluate local data and evidence in consultation with key stakeholders, including the Youth Strategic Reference Group, to assess current and emerging needs of young people to secure employment in the shire, including the identification of gaps and opportunities for joint funding and advocacy.
+Council's Youth team continues to work with internal and external stakeholders to engage with vulnerable young people and support positive transitions into employment and training.
+Community and Family Services Completed

-To achieve this we will: Advocate for an increase in locally based health and wellbeing services to support young people.
-Action Result Business unit Completion Implement priorities within the Playground Strategy and playground renewal program.
+To achieve this we will: Advocate for an increase in locally based health and wellbeing services to support young people. t Action Result Business unit Completion Implement priorities within the Playground Strategy and playground renewal program.
 Projects nominated include: Keith Ewenson Park, Upper Beaconsfield, Kath Roberts Reserve, Beaconsfield and Redwood Road Reserve, Gembrook.
 The playgrounds identified for delivery this year (Keith Ewenson Park, Kath Roberts Reserve and Redwood Road Reserve) have been completed.
 Infrastructure Services Completed Undertake a local review of youth needs through the Youth Forum Survey in partnership with local steering committees and networks.
 The Youth Forum Survey was distributed by April 2021.
 The survey questions were compiled by Council's Community Planner.
 There was a low response rate to the 2021 survey.
 Council was unsuccessful in obtaining approval to distribute the survey to secondary school students.
-Community and Family Services Completed To achieve this we will: Investigate opportunities for allied services to be co-located with Council facilities.
-Continue to support relevant agencies and service providers from across the region to co-locate at My Place, with consideration being given to facility capacity and availability.
-Organisations are being supported to transition to face-to- face appointments in a COVIDsafe environment at My Place youth facility and The Point.
+Community and Family Services Completed To achieve this we will: Investigate opportunities for allied services to be co-located w vith Council facilities Continue to support relevant agencies and service providers from across the region to co-locate at My Place, with consideration being given to facility capacity and availability.
+Organisations are being supported to transition to face-to-face appointments in a COVIDsafe environment at My Place youth facility and The Point.
 Many of the services continue to provide telehealth appointments or operate from their central office.
-License agreements for the new building, which is due for completion in early 2022, are being drafted and negotiated with agencies who have provided in- principle agreement to co-locate within the facility.
+License agreements for the new building, which is due for completion in early 2022, are being drafted and negotiated with agencies who have provided in-principle agreement to co-locate within the facility.
 Community and Family Services Completed